 You can’t just put your music out there and expect a reaction.
 You need to do sales and marketing.
-But with more music being produced today than ever before, how do you stand out?
+But, as the professional youtube services from themarketingheaven.com makes clear, with more music being produced today than ever before, how do you stand out?
 One person recently quoted a statistic that less than 2% of all media publications bother listening to promo copies of albums they are sent.
 While I cannot verify this number, it doesn’t seem out of the ballpark.

 But let me focus on a few things I can verify.

 Here at AMN we get around 80-120 promo releases per month.
 Most of these are accompanied by a request for a review.
 We publish about 6-10 reviews per month.
 This number is what it is because only four of us write reviews on any regular basis, and all of us have day jobs.
 We don’t do it for a living.